BMW CLAR platform

 The Cluster Architecture (CLAR) platform is a car platform developed by BMW.

 It is a modular platform that incorporates steel, aluminium, and optional carbon fibre.
-It is available with rear-wheel drive or all-wheel drive setups and debuted in the G11 7 Series in 2015.
+It is available with rear-wheel drive or all-wheel drive setups and debuted in the BMW 7 Series (G11) in 2015.
 It is designed to accommodate a pure ICE drivetrain, has an optional 48-volt electrical system in a mild-hybrid configuration, but also supports plug-in hybrid and battery electric drivetrains.

 It was initially called 35up but was later renamed to CLAR.
 It covers D-segment cars, E-segment cars, F-segment cars, sports cars, SUVs.
 Smaller BMW cars in the B-segment and C-segment, compact MPV and smaller SUV use the front-wheel drive-based BMW UKL platform instead.